nodejs/node/doc/api/n-api.md

 ### N-API Callback types
 #### *napi_callback_info*
 Opaque datatype that is passed to a callback function.
-It can be used for two
-purposes:
-- Get additional information about the context in which the callback was invoked.
+It can be used for getting additional information about the context in which the callback was invoked.
-- Set the return value of the callback.

 #### *napi_callback*
 Function pointer type for user-provided native functions which are to be